djmdjm/TU-2506V-ELS/README.md

 myself, I also used FreeCAD's CAM processor to generate the G-Code.

 The control boards was designed in [KiCAD](https://www.kicad.org/) version 8 and were fabricated at JLCPCB.
-The PCB files has LCSC annotations for automated assembly of the (few) SMT components.
+The PCB files have LCSC annotations for automated assembly of the (few) SMT components.

 The firmware for the control board was written in Rust using the